Amarin Corporation plc (AMRN) Shares Rise Despite Market Challenges - News Heater

 Conclusion

-To put it simply, Amarin Corporation plc (AMRN) has had a bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of Amarin Corporation plc (AMRN) has been bad in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.